SilentSoul8R/Project-QuickRead/README.md

 ## Notes
-- If no key is found in secrets or the environment, the app shows a masked password field in the sidebar as a session-only fallback — nothing is ever echoed back to the screen or stored on disk.
+- If no key is found in secrets or the environment, the app shows a masked password field in the sidebar as a session-only fallback, nothing is ever echoed back to the screen or stored on disk.
 - Scanned/image-only PDFs won't extract text since there's no OCR step;
   use a text-based PDF for best results.